fusioncharts/dev_centre_docs/getting-started/plain-javascript/add-annotations-using-plain-javascript.md

 Annotations are graphical elements (different types of shapes, custom text, and so on) that you can render on your chart to make it more informative, while making it visually appealing.

-In this article we'll create a **Spline** chart and add annotations using `react-fusioncharts` component.
+In this article we'll create a **Spline** chart and add annotations to it.
 A spline chart using annotations to highlight a particular anchor along with text is shown below:

 {% embed_chartData configure-charts-using-react-example-3.js json %}

 The full code of the above sample is given below:

 ```
-import React from 'react';
-import ReactDOM from 'react-dom';
 import FusionCharts from 'fusioncharts';
-import PowerCharts from 'fusioncharts/fusioncharts.powercharts';
-import ReactFC from 'react-fusioncharts';
+import Charts from 'fusioncharts/fusioncharts.charts';
-import FusionTime from 'fusioncharts/themes/fusioncharts.theme.fusion';
+import FusionTheme from 'fusioncharts/themes/fusioncharts.theme.fusion';

-ReactFC.fcRoot(FusionCharts, PowerCharts, FusionTime);

-const chartConfigs = {
+// Add the chart and theme as dependency
+FusionCharts.addDep(Charts);
+FusionCharts.addDep(FusionTheme);

+// Create an Instance with chart options
+var chartInstance = new FusionCharts({
     type: 'spline',
+    renderAt: 'chart-container',
     width: '700',
     height: '400',
     dataFormat: 'json',